 We also lose David Hyde Pierce as the voice of Abraham Sapien – you probably won’t care too much because his replacement Doug Jones does a fine job of mimicking his vocal patterns, though it still feels like a blow.
 Plus, there’s no promise of romance at all in the movie (or so we think…) seeing as how Liz and Hellboy are already a couple when the movie begins (despite the fact that their hookup is ambiguous at the end of the first film…in my opinion).

 Well, that’s my two cents.
 You may be asking at this point where the brother and sister are.
 Well, there aren’t any.
 Just kidding!
-I wouldn’t pull another The Vampire Diaries on you again so soon.
-In fact, this entry will resemble Cadavres more – in that incestuous feelings are heavily implied, and are not figments of my active and twisted imagination.
+There are a brother and sister and the incestuous feelings are heavily implied, and are not figments of my active and twisted imagination.
 And, in case you question my reliability in that respect, I can offer you confirmation from director Guillermo del Toro and actor Luke Goss.
 I didn’t listen to all of the DVD commentary because I didn’t want to hear things that I didn’t want to hear (ignorance is bliss), but I listened to enough to get official corroboration.
-The fact that the movie was listed on Television Tropes and Idioms’ page for Brother-Sister Incest was my first clue; and also the reason why I in the end bothered to watch it.
-It also seems to be the only thing I liked about it (aside from the message about the environment and some fun special effects.
+The fact that the movie was listed on Television Tropes and Idioms’ page for Brother-Sister Incest was my first clue; and also the reason why I in the end bothered to watch it despite not feeling intially inclined.
+It also seems to be the main thing I liked about it (aside from the message about the environment and some fun special effects.
 Oh, and the baby that was really a tumor.
 Hee!
 That got me.)

 You may have noticed from the title of this post that my recommendation is tentative.
 Well, that’s because I don’t think this movie is great.
 But the brother-sister relationship I’m going to talk about, the brother-sister relationship which got me to watch this movie in the first place, is great enough to warrant sitting through the rest of it.
 You know, if you’re into that kind of thing, which obviously I am.
 And especially if you use the VLC media player (like I do) which allows you to watch a movie at any speed of your choice, and which allowed me to watch the boring parts at 2x.
 The rest of the movie, which is to say, the Hellboy part, is lackluster.
-The Liz/Hellboy scenes were off-putting, as you can imagine, due to the negative feelings they stir in me.
-The humor was tired: the jokes were good the first time around (which is to say, in the first movie).
-And as much as I love Jeffrey Tambor (from his brilliant work on the brilliant Arrested Development), such was the case for his character as well.
 Bottom line: see the first movie for Hellboy, see this one for Princess Nuala and Prince Nuada.

 Well, my latest entry about Phineas and Ferb added to the diversity of subjects I have been handling in that it is a cartoon, and in that the male(s) in question are younger than high school age.
 I’m crossing into new territory today as well: the brother and sister of which I am going to write are…not human.
 That’s right.
 They are…Elvin (elfin?), I believe.
 Some manner of elf-like creature.
 Exciting, right?
 They are more human like that Santa’s elves, but less human-like than the elves of Tolkien.
 They have white hair and very white (almost bluish) skin, and yellow eyes.
 That’s about all that makes them different.
 Elf royalty have lines on their faces, I’m not sure what that’s about except to make them cooler than everyone else.